Pold87/pikki-telematics/README.md

 for the [Driver Telematic Analysis ](http://www.kaggle.com/c/axa-driver-telematics-analysis/).

-The code pipeline is structured as follows:
+The code is split in three main parts that should be successively
+called:

-1. Step_1_Create_DataFrame.py:
+### Step_1_Create_DataFrame.py:

 In this step, the entire kaggle data set is read into data frames and saved in HDF5 files.
 This step only has to be done once, and reduces